bsebhat/bsebhat.github.io/content/labs/07-incident-response/05-basket-stuffing-response.md

 2023-10-24 16:38:20.411 +00:00|Melon Bike (Comeback-Product 2018 Edition)|2999
 ```

-Going back to the Splunk event log for the juiceshop index, I found the POST command to "/api/BasketItems" that matched the time the bike was added to the user's basket, October 24, 2023 16:38:20 UTC.
+Going back to the Splunk event log for the juicero index, I found the POST command to "/api/BasketItems" that matched the time the bike was added to the user's basket, October 24, 2023 16:38:20 UTC.

-I searched for all event logs in the juiceshop for the IP address used to add that basket item, 192.168.122.181, and saved it as "Potential Malicious Juice".
+I searched for all event logs in the juicero for the IP address used to add that basket item, 192.168.122.181, and saved it as "Potential Malicious Juice".

 ### Vulnerability:
 The exploit used the [HTTP parameter pollution](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/04-Testing_for_HTTP_Parameter_Pollution) vulnerability in the juice-shop web application.
 It is a NodeJS web application using the ExpressJS framework, so there should be online resources on how to prevent this.